Node 26 – Ethical Redlines: Where the System Will Not Bend

 - and some lines should never be crossed

-This module ensures that Simmes behave responsibly even when it would be easier not to.
+This Node ensures that Simmes behave responsibly even when it would be easier not to.

-What Module 26 Actually Does (in plain terms)
+What Node 26 Actually Does (in plain terms)

 1. It defines absolute boundaries